-Turn on the heating so that all radiators in your home come on - you may need to turn up the temperature on your thermostat and individual radiator temperature controls to make sure they all come on.
+Turn on the heating so that all radiators in your home come on.

 Step 2: Find out which radiators need bleeding

-Cool spots, particularly towards the top of the radiator, mean that there could be air or gas trapped and therefore you'll need to bleed that radiator.
+Cool spots, particularly toward the top of the radiator, mean that there could be air or gas trapped and that you’ll need to bleed that radiator.

 Step 3: Bleed the radiators

 Switch off your central heating.
 This is reversing the process identified in step one and will allow you to handle the radiators without burning yourself or soaking your floor.